 Coronavirus travel advice

-Considering travel over the holidays?
+Considering travel during the pandemic?
 Take precautions to protect yourself from COVID-19.

 Before you travel